-D. Actions Planned/Taken to Improve Agency Complaint or Civil Rights Program
+G. Actions Planned/Taken to Improve Agency Complaint or Civil Rights Program

-During FY 2016, NSF's noteworthy accomplishments include the following:
+During FY 2018, NSF's noteworthy accomplishments include the following:

 - ODI continued to update the Notification of Federal Employee Anti-discrimination and Retaliation Act (No FEAR Act) data on its website in accordance with the No FEAR Act of 2002. - ODI continued to be cognizant of the regulatory requirements of timely processing complaints and continued to strive in adhering to this requirement.
-ODI has always had in place an efficient and expeditious process of employing contractor services for ODI counseling, investigations, alternative dispute resolution (ADR), and final agency decisions (FAD). - NSF continued to regularly assess its practices and policies to ensure compliance with EEO laws and to avoid systemic barriers to EEO.
-NSF continued its very successful reasonable accommodations program that provides employees, applicants, visitors and panelists with disabilities with reasonable accommodations.
-In FY 2016, the Department of Defense Computer/Electronic Accommodation Program (CAP) provided 47 NSF reasonable accommodations, which is an increase of 104% from FY 2015.
-Additionally, the total expenses incurred for reasonable accommodations from NSF's "centralized fund" showed a 55% decrease from FY 2015. - ODI, in addition to the on-line training module, continued to conduct the No FEAR Act training as part of the New Employees Orientation (NEO).
+ODI has always had in place an efficient and expeditious process of employing contractor services for ODI counseling, investigations, alternative dispute resolution (ADR), and final agency decisions (FAD).

+- NSF continued to regularly assess its practices and policies to ensure compliance with EEO laws and to avoid systemic barriers to EEO.
+NSF continued its very successful reasonable accommodations program that provides employees, applicants, visitors and panelists with disabilities with reasonable accommodations. - In FY 2018, the Department of Defense Computer/Electronic Accommodation Program (CAP) provided 20 NSF reasonable accommodations, which is an increase of 15% from FY 2017. - Additionally, the total expenses incurred for reasonable accommodations from NSF's "centralized fund" showed a 19% increase from \$117, 624 in FY 2017 to \$139, 538 in FY 2018. - ODI, in addition to the on-line training module, continued to conduct the No FEAR Act training as part of the New Employees Orientation (NEO).
 Employees were provided information on their rights under the antidiscrimination and whistleblower laws.
-Approximately 326 new employees received this training during FY 2016. - ODI revised its EEO training materials for New Employee Orientation (NEO), EEO briefings for various offices at their request provided the framework for all supervisors and managers to be provided EEO training via a web-based module followed by live discussion sessions.
-Additionally, ODI provided an overview of its services at every NSF Program Managers Seminar. - ODI continued its focus on assisting the agency best achieve model EEO status by focusing on the following principles: demonstrated commitment to EEO from agency leadership; integration of EEO into the agency's strategic mission; management and program accountability; proactive prevention of unlawful discrimination; efficiency; and responsiveness and legal compliance, in which significant strides were made in addressing the remaining actions necessary to successfully complete the Model EEO Agency checklist. - ODI continues its participation on The Department of Justice Interagency Working Group charged with Title VI initiatives. - ODI continues its participation on The Department of Justice Interagency Working Group charged with Title IX compliance issues.
+Approximately 178 new employees received this training during FY 2018. - ODI revised its EEO training materials for New Employee Orientation (NEO).
+EEO briefings for various offices at their request provided the framework for all supervisors and managers to be provided EEO training via a web-based module followed by live discussion sessions. - ODI continued its focus on assisting the agency to best achieve model EEO status by focusing on the following principles: demonstrated commitment to EEO from agency leadership; integration of EEO into the agency's strategic mission; management and program accountability; proactive prevention of unlawful discrimination; efficiency; and responsiveness and legal compliance, in which significant strides were made in addressing the remaining actions necessary to successfully complete the Model EEO Agency checklist. - ODI continues its participation on The Department of Justice Interagency Working Group charged with Title VI initiatives. - ODI continues its participation on The Department of Justice Interagency Working Group charged with Title IX compliance issues. - ODI continues its participation in OPM's Diversity and Inclusion 60+ Federal Agencies Strategic Partnership group. - o ODI continues its participation on the Alternative Dispute Resolution Working Group. - o NSF continued to emphasize its Strategic Plan, 2018-2022, which focused on embracing an inclusive, diverse, and continually changing workforce with a commitment to recruiting, retaining, and deepening the expertise and capabilities of the entire workforce.